zturtleman/arena-data/README.md

 arena-data
 ==========

-Quake III Arena replacement data for creating a new game using Spearmint (most likely compatible with ioquake3 as well).
+Quake III Arena / Team Arean replacement data for creating new games using Spearmint.